Charlotteis/notes/ruby/QUESTIONS.md

 - **What does `@@` before a variable name denote?**
 - **What is a class instance var and how do I use it over `@@`?**
 - **Is there a command to create a default ruby project directory?**
+- **Why are symbols better used as hash keys over strings?** - Ruby

 ## Answered